 1840s to arrange their drainage in a grid plan, not radially to a single outfall which would be vulnerable to prevailing winds and currents.
 No prizes for guessing what the locals did – so when the wind is wrong the bay stinks.
 Some of the older neighbourhoods with their fine Neoclassical mansions clambering up the steep flanks of the bay remind me a bit of Syros, at a stretch.
 The 18th-century hillside suburb of Áno Vathy is worth the hike up for its dwindling number of old houses, and an excellent evening

-mezedopoleío at the central junction – Angelos.
+taverna next to the primary school – Iy Nostimies tis Ouranias.
 There’s no real reason to stay unless you’re on the morning boat to Turkey, but the one must is the Archeological Museum, with most of the finds from the Heraion archeological site spread over two wings: the small objects collection, with unbeatable Archaic art such as the famous griffin heads for adorning cauldrons, and the statue gallery, its star exhibit a huge kouros, the tallest ever unearthed, nearly complete with his Archaic smile.
-Before an afternoon ferry,
+Have lunch

-have lunch at Artemis (aka Katrakazos) right by the jetty – very good seafood and mezedes, and where the locals eat after shopping.
+(or even dinner) at Artemis (aka Kopanas) by the old jetty (most ferries have shifted across the bay) – very good seafood and mezedes, and where the locals eat after shopping

 Kokkari is the first substantial spot west of Vathy, and the island’s second busiest resort.
 Even though I don’t think I’d ever stay here again, I have a sentimental attachment to it as the first place I ended up on Samos back in 1980 – in an old house overlooking the fishing-port bay, closed off by one of two mirror-image headlands.
 Despite changes in three decades since, it’s still stereotypically postcard-perfect seen from the right angle, and has always been